- About DCC

 In addition to completing the regular forms issued to all matriculating students, applicants who have studied at other colleges must have official transcripts from all colleges previously attended sent to the Office of Admissions.

 Non-matriculated, part-time students who have taken course work at other colleges and wish to receive transfer credit, are encouraged to seek tentative evaluations of their previous college work prior to registering for courses at Dutchess.
 Appointments for such evaluations can be made in the Office of the Registrar.

 Credits earned at other colleges will be evaluated in keeping with the requirements of the Dutchess curriculum to which a student is applying.
 Credit will be granted only for courses applicable to the desired curriculum.
 For students who have earned a bachelor of arts or science degree or a more advanced degree, every effort is made to award advanced standing credit for required general education courses in the Dutchess degree.

+Credits for which a student has earned a grade lower than C will not be accepted in transfer.
+Grades of P are not accepted.
 If a student fails a course at Dutchess Community College and repeats that course at another college, he or she may transfer that course back to Dutchess for credit.
-In such a case, the F on the transcript for the course failed will remain, the transfer course will be entered on the transcript under “credits from other sources,” and the F in the failed course will be eliminated from the computation of the CPA.
+In such a case, the F on the transcript for the course failed will remain, the transfer course will be entered on the transcript as transfer credit, and the F in the failed course will be eliminated from the computation of the CPA.